 Maintaining a Test Garden

 Even though your test garden is just a test, it still requires basic maintenance.
 It’s easier to find hidden metal under the ground when it’s barren with no vegetation getting in the way, but you won’t find that when metal detecting in the best places, like the woods or even around the beach.

 Make sure to water your garden.
 Keep a garden hose nearby with a hose reel.
 Not only does this keep your hose from being an obstacle, it will also prevent it from being kinked.

-A test garden will not only give you time to get used to your metal detector, it will also give you all the benefits of gardening for relaxation and stress relief.
+A test garden will not only give you time to get used to your metal detector, but it will also give you all of the benefits of gardening for relaxation and stress relief.